Miltonly/Streets/Lloyd Landing

 Schools and catchment

 Public elementary catchment draws to E.W.
 Foster Public School and W.I.
-Dick Middle School, both a six-minute drive; Sam Sherratt Public School is also within a seven-minute drive.
-Catholic elementary students attend St. Scholastica Catholic Elementary School, a four-minute drive from Lloyd Landing.
-Secondary students in the public board draw to Craig Kielburger Secondary School, a four-minute drive, while Catholic secondary students attend St. Francis Xavier Catholic Secondary School, a seven-minute drive.
+Dick Middle School, both a six-minute drive; Sam Sherratt Public School is a minute further.
+Catholic elementary students attend St. Scholastica Catholic Elementary, four minutes from the street.
+For secondary, public students go to Craig Kielburger Secondary School, a four-minute drive, while Catholic students draw to St. Francis Xavier Catholic Secondary School, seven minutes away.
+The mix of nearby schools suits families at different stages.

 Who this street suits